Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning: Appendix

+To get the monotonic performance improvement, we need Eq. (\ref{eq: prior_corollary_larger_than_0}) to be larger than 0.
+Hence, we can get:

 \begin{theorem}[Lower bound of performance difference in COMRL] Assume the reward function is upper-bounded by $R_{max}$.
-When meeting Assumption \ref{assump:policy_main} and Assumption \ref{assump:domain_main}, the lower bound of performance difference in COMRL can be formalized as:
+When meeting Assumption \ref{assump:policy_main}, the lower bound of the performance difference in COMRL can be formalized as: